 He has a feeling he's about to do just that now.

 Things have been regretfully slow since the whole mess with Ultron.
-Not that Clint's complaining, so much, because that was a serious shitshow and he isn't keen on jumping back into that madness again so soon.
+Not that Clint's complaining, so much, because that was a severe shitshow and he isn't keen on jumping back into that madness again so soon.
 He took a couple of months off after to spend with his family; in between the updates on Daniel's progress, Laura keeps sending him exasperated emails about the disaster Clint had made in their dining room nook before he got called out on a mission, despite his reassurances that he'll finish the renovations soon.
 It's a familiar song-and-dance with them, one that's been going on since they first moved into the farmhouse and he took it upon himself to refurbish the whole place.

 Clint didn't get to stay there near as long as he would've liked before he got called out again.
 There were clean-ups to handle, too many missions to run for a SHIELD that was only just getting its feet back beneath it.
 Not to mention they were down a couple of Avengers, with Bruce going awol and Thor off-world, and Tash and the Cap busy training their new recruits.